FaizChowdhury97/Cohort-Analysis-Project-on-Super-Store-Retail-Data/README.md

 # Cohort-Analysis-Project-on-Super-Store-Retail-Data

-Cohort Analysis Project on Superstore Retail Data
-This repository contains a cohort analysis project based on a superstore retail dataset.
-The dataset was obtained from Kaggle.
+This repository contains a cohort analysis project based on a Kaggle superstore retail dataset.

 # Dataset Attribute Information

-InvoiceNo: Invoice number.
+- InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation.
-StockCode: Product (item) code.
-Nominal, a 5-digit integral number uniquely assigned to each distinct product.
-Description: Product (item) name.
-Nominal.
-Quantity: The quantities of each product (item) per transaction.
+- Quantity: The quantities of each product (item) per transaction.
 Numeric.
-InvoiceDate: Invoice Date and time.
+- InvoiceDate: Invoice Date and time.
 Numeric, the day and time when each transaction was generated.
-UnitPrice: Unit price.
+- UnitPrice: Unit price.
 Numeric, Product price per unit in sterling.
-CustomerID: Customer number.
+- CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
-Country: Country name.
+- Country: Country name.
 Nominal, the name of the country where each customer resides.

 # Data Preprocessing Steps

 After obtaining the dataset, the following preprocessing steps were performed:

 1. Fixed data types: